ZuzanC/XML-Calendar/README.md

 ## ✨ Features

 - **XML Data Loading:** Events are fetched dynamically from an XML file using AJAX.
-- **Event Display:** Events are rendered directly into the interactive calendar grid.
+- **Event Display:** Events are rendered directly into the interactive calendar grid.Each day is represented by a column.
 - **Monday Start:** The calendar always starts the week on **Monday**. 🗓️
 - **Current Day Highlight:** The current day is visually highlighted in **green** for easy tracking. ✅
 - **Overnight Event Handling:** Built to correctly display events that span across multiple days or overnight. 🌙
+- **Out of scope Event Handling:** Built to correctly display events that start or end outside of the scope of the current week.
 - **Overlap Management:** Includes logic to handle and visually manage **overlapping events**. 🔄

 ---